JiahongChen/Set-up-deep-learning-frameworks-with-GPU-on-Google-Cloud-Platform/README.md

 # Set up tensorflow with GPU on Google Cloud Platform
-First of all, you should have a google account and sign up Google Cloud Platform (GCP), .
+First of all, you should have a google account and sign up Google Cloud Platform (GCP).
+Note that if you do not need to train your model for some time.
+You can stop your instance to pause the charging.
+You can alway start the instance as needed, and everything in the instance will not change.

 # Create compute engine instance on GCP
 First, you shall create a compute engin in the GCP.
 Click 'Compute Engine' in the menu, then click on 'VM instances'.